bblfsh/documentation/using-babelfish/getting-started.md

 +----------+-------------------------------+---------+--------+---------+--------+-----+-------------+
 ```

-To test the driver you can executed a parse request to the server with the `bblfshctl parse` command, and an example contained in the docker image:
+To test the driver you can execute a parse request to the server with the `bblfshctl parse` command, and an example contained in the docker image:

 ```bash
 $ docker exec -it bblfshd bblfshctl parse /opt/bblfsh/etc/examples/python.py